menu

 Demographics

-The citizens of Sterling are slightly less educated than the national average of 21.84% for the average city or town: 13.92% of adults in Sterling have a bachelor's degree or advanced degree
+The percentage of adults in Sterling with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.92% of adults in Sterling have a bachelor's degree or advanced degree.

 The per capita income in Sterling in 2022 was $30,284, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $121,136 for a family of four.
 However, Sterling contains both very wealthy and poor people as well.